-Exemption requests should be directed to the Director of Common Use Arrangements or the contract manager in the first instance.
+Exemption requests should be directed to the Director of Common Use Arrangements or the contract manager (listed in the right column) in the first instance.
 Requests for exemption may be received by posted letter or email, but must be in writing and provide sufficient explanation and background to enable the request to be considered.
 The requesting officer should be the Accountable Authority or delegate of the agency.

 For guidelines on what to include in an exemption request, please refer to Making a purchase without a competitive process

 How does this CUA impact on people and planet?

 As part of the tender process, contractors on this arrangement have provided details of, and have been evaluated on, their corporate social and environmental responsibility, and the initiatives they have in place to support this.

 This included details of the steps taken to minimise the environmental impact in the production or manufacturing process, distribution, use and disposal of products.